Carmen M. Banerjee

 - To understand the types of records the Tax Division maintains, please see the Component Description above.

-Individuals seeking records such as tax returns that are primarily maintained by the Internal Revenue Service,
+Individuals seeking records primarily maintained by the Internal Revenue Service, like Forms 1040 or other IRS forms filed with the Service,

 Publicly available information for which a FOIA request is not required: